GenesysCloudBlueprints/slack-open-messaging-blueprint/blueprint/index-temp.md

 1. In the Slack app, from the management dashboard, navigate to **OAuth & Permissions**.
 2. Go to **OAuth Tokens for Your Workspace** and copy the value in the **Bot User OAuth Token** field.
-3. In your local blueprint repository open the [/docs/common-variables.js](https://github.com/GenesysCloudBlueprints/slack-open-messaging-blueprint/blob/main/docs/common-variables.js) file, and specify this value for `slack_bearer_token`.
+3. In your local blueprint repository open the [/docs/common-variables.js](https://github.com/GenesysCloudBlueprints/slack-open-messaging-blueprint/blob/main/docs/common-variables.js) file, and specify the copied value for `slack_bearer_token`.
 ![Slack OAuth](images/slack-oauth.png "Slack OAuth")
 4. From the management dashboard, go to **Scopes** and add the following **Bot Token Scopes**: `app_mentions:read`, `chat:write`, `im:history`, and `incoming-webhook`.
 5. Click **Add an OAuth Scope**.

    ![Slack scopes](images/slack-scopes.png "Slack scopes")

 #### Enable bots